pingidentity/pingone-mobile-sdk-ios/Android/README.md

 1. Download the [PingOne.aar](SDK/PingOne.aar) library file.

 2. Make the following changes to your `build.gradle` files in order to add the PingOne SDK component dependency:
 	* Open your top-level `build.gradle` file, to add the PingOne SDK component as a dependency.
-Add the following lines to the `allprojects` node under the `repositories` node:
+Add the following lines to the `allprojects` node inside the `repositories` node:

 	    ```
 	    flatDir {